 Last we used wood putty on any holes, caulked the seams and painted the trim a fresh white.
 Done!

 This is such a huge improvement.
 The walls of this room are a creamy white so it is hard to really see in photos what a difference the trim makes.
-I will update this post with photos from the bedrooms as we complete those so you can see the white trim against darker color paint.

 If you have any questions please leave a comment below!